AnouchkaDESMETTRE/HydrogenProject/README.md

         * `ε` is the porosity of the bed.
 This structural property significantly impacts absorption and desorption times, as well as heat transfer.
 The values used in this study include `0.4`, `0.5`, and `0.6`. <br>
         * `t` is time. <br>
         * `u_x` and `u_z` are the velocities of hydrogen in the longitudinal and radial directions, respectively.
 These velocities are variables that are obtained by solving the momentum equations. <br>
         * `ṁ(ρ_s, t)` is the mass reaction rate of hydrogen.
 It represents the mass of hydrogen absorbed or desorbed per unit volume and time.
-This rate is calculated using separate kinetic equations: <br>
+This rate is calculated using separate kinetic equations:

     * **For Absorption:**
         ```
         ṁ = C_a exp(-E_a / (RT)) ln(p_g / p_{eq,a}) (ρ_{sat} - ρ_s)